 You might have seen killer whales hunt like this, but probably not catfish.

-Maybe you’ll think twice about reaching your arm into that catfish hole next time.
+Now that you know clever catfish hunt pigeons, maybe you'll think twice about reaching your arm into that catfish hole next time.

 Products featured on Wide Open Spaces are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.